text: dog dementia help and supporttext: dog dementia help and supporttext: dog dementia help and supporttext: dog dementia help and support

 Here are some reasons to think twice about adding CBD to your senior dog’s meds.

 1. CBD oil has not been tested as a treatment for dementia in dogs.
 This one reason should be enough.
 Do you want to experiment on your dog with a substance that may affect their brain?
 Research on the many compounds from the cannabis plant is still in its infancy.
 There has been some progress, but it hasn’t gotten to dogs yet.
 So far, there are findings that CBD may provide mild help for humans with chronic pain, pain from multiple sclerosis, and with nausea from chemotherapy.
 There are indications that it might help with epileptic seizures.
-However, there is as yet no evidence that cannabinoids help with human dementia.
+However, a recent review study showed that there is no evidence that cannabinoids help with human dementia.

-Dried leaves and buds from the cannabis plantBut even if there were evidence for CBD helping humans with dementia, we can’t assume that it works for dogs.
-Some helpful drugs for humans are actually toxic to dogs.
+Dried leaves and buds from the cannabis plantBut even if there were evidence for CBD helping humans with dementia, we couldn’t assume that it works for dogs.
+Some helpful drugs and supplements for humans are actually toxic to dogs.

 One peer-reviewed study published recently reported the testing of CBD for noise-induced fear in dogs.
 The CBD was used by itself and in combination with the prescription drug trazodone.
-The CBD not only didn’t show any fear-reducing or relaxing effects, it actually appeared to lower the efficacy of trazodone when used in combination.
+The CBD failed to show any fear-reducing or relaxing effects, and it actually appeared to lower the efficacy of the prescription sedative trazodone when used in combination.

 2. Quality control for CBD products is poor.
 Some products advertised as having CBD oil don’t have a trace of the oil in them at all.
 Some products were contaminated with other compounds.
 The ones that do have it contain hugely varying amounts compared to each other.
 Here are the warning letters sent out by the FDA in 2015, 2016, and 2017 to CBD oil companies in violation of the law.
 They received the warnings because there was no CBD in the product, there was contamination with other substances, or because they made illegal claims.
 Buyer beware!